 A precise answer to the question of the adequacy of your retirement resources requires knowledge of your life span and of the inflation rate and the return on investment during that life span.
-Inasmuch as none of these can be predicted with confidence, any projection of expenses and incomes will inevitably be uncertain - but an estimate is still better than nothing.
+Inasmuch as none of these can be predicted with confidence, any projection of expenses and income will inevitably be uncertain - but an estimate is still better than nothing.
 If you find the projection for your case unsatisfactory, either because of the projection itself or because of the uncertainties in the projection, you might consider postponing a decision to retire.

-Both TIAA-CREF and Vanguard have retirement projection instruments available on their websites.
-They also both offer more personalized services, whereby you can take advantage of one-on-one counseling as well as in-depth wealth management services.
-One projection instrument that is easily available and utilizes past rates of inflation and investment return is the "Vanguard Lifetime Spending Analyzer", which can be most easily accessed with Google.
+Both TIAA (formerly TIAA-CREF) and Vanguard have retirement projection instruments available on their websites.
+They also both offer more personalized services, whereby you can take advantage of one-on-one counseling as well as fee-based in-depth wealth management services.
+One projection instrument that is easily available is the "Vanguard Retirement Nest Egg Calculator", which can be most easily accessed with Google.
 More sophisticated instruments are also available, but most will require either a minimum level of investment or payment for the service.
-Unfortunately, even the most sophisticated projection instrument can not provide guarantees of either your future income or your future expenses.
+Unfortunately, even the most sophisticated projection instrument cannot provide guarantees of either your future income or your future expenses.